 It’s also important to consider how accessible, or liquid, you need your investments to be.
 If you might need to cash in on your investment quickly, you would want to invest in more liquid assets, like stocks, rather than in something like real estate.

-Step Two: Define Your Goals
+Step #2: Define Financial Goals

-The next step in making an investment plan is to define your goals.
+The next step in making an investment plan is to define your financial goals.
 Why are you investing?
 What are you hoping to earn money for?
 This can be anything from buying a car in a few years to retiring comfortably many years down the road.

 You must also define your goal timeline, or time horizon.
 How quickly do you want to make money from your investments?
 Do you want to see quick growth, or are you interested in seeing investment growth over time?